johnsonjo4531/mongoose-relay-paginate/mongoose-relay-paginate/docs/API/relayPaginate.md

 await doc3.save();
 ```

-The `toCursor` here would select the user's name as the possible cursors.
+The `cursorKeys` here below select the user's name as the cursor.
 This means the before and after options, if provided, also have to fit this shape in order to return the proper output.

 ```ts
 const result = await UserModel.find()